/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Kyrenia Castle overlooking the idyllic harbour of Kyrenia

-• Kyrenia Shipwreck Museum containing the wreck of a 4th-century BC Greek Merchant Ship (reconstructed with original ship’s timbers salvaged from the seafloor during underwater excavations in the early 1970s}
+• Kyrenia Shipwreck Museum containing the wreck of a 4th-century BCE Greek Merchant Ship (reconstructed with original ship’s timbers salvaged from the seafloor during underwater excavations in the early 1970s}

 • Walking tour of Kyrenia Old Town

 This morning we drive out of Kyrenia to view Saint Hilarion Castle, situated on a high outcrop of the Pentadaktylos mountain range.
 The Castle is situated in an ideal spot overlooking the natural land route or “mountain pass” between Nicosia and the North Coast.
 Even from the lower reaches of the Castle complex, visitors can enjoy spectacular views over the town of Kyrenia and the surrounding coastline.
-On exceptionally clear days, one can actually view with the naked eye the Taurus Mts on the south coast of the Turkish mainland, some 90-odd kilometres to the north.
-It is the best-preserved of the three former strongholds in the Kyrenia mountains, and for those fans of Hollywood trivia, it’s interesting to note that Walt Disney used the ground plan from this castle to draw up the prototype of the castle that appears in his early animated film, “Snow White and the Seven Dwarfs”.
+On exceptionally clear days, one can view the Taurus Mountains on the south coast of the Turkish mainland, some 90-odd kilometres to the north.
+It is the best-preserved of the three former strongholds in the Kyrenia mountains.
 The castle is named after an obscure saint from Palestine who fled to Cyprus after the Arab conquest of the Holy Land and created a hermitage where the castle would later stand.
 From the 11th century, the Byzantines began the fortifications as a defence against Arab pirates raiding the coast.
 The Lusignans upgraded some sections as a summer residence.
 Much of the castle was dismantled by the Venetians in the 15th century.

 At the eastern end of Kyrenia’s old harbour stands a 16th-century Venetian castle, built on the remains of a Crusader fortification.
 During an early phase of the Castle’s history, Richard the Lionheart had cause to visit this castle in 1191/2.
-It has a 12th-century chapel with reused late Roman capitals.
-Since the 1930s, the castle was used by the Cyprus Antiquities Department as the Kyrenia District Archaeological Museum, and today it houses the landmark Kyrenia Shipwreck Museum, whose main exhibit is a 4th-century BC Greek merchant ship, one of the oldest vessels ever recovered, with its cargo of millstones and wine amphorae from Kos, Samos and Rhodes.
-Its 14-metre hull, made predominantly of original ancient wooden planks cut from Calabrian Pine trees (Pinus brutia), in some cases sheathed in lead, is preserved in a specially controlled environment, together with its amphorae.
-Roughly 55-60% of the actual ancient ship has been reconstructed using the original wooden planks salvaged from the seafloor during underwater excavations, and later treated with special preservative chemicals inside a large bathtub.
-This landmark underwater excavation project was carried out at the very end of the 1960s – the early 1970s by Dr Michael Katsev from the University of Pennsylvania.
+Today it houses the landmark Kyrenia Shipwreck Museum, whose main exhibit is a 4th-century BCE Greek merchant ship, one of the oldest vessels ever recovered, with its cargo of millstones and wine amphorae from Kos, Samos and Rhodes.
+Its 14-metre hull, made predominantly of planks cut from Calabrian Pine trees (Pinus brutia), in some cases sheathed in lead, is preserved in a specially controlled environment, together with its amphorae.
+Roughly 55-60% of the actual ancient ship has been reconstructed using the original wooden planks salvaged from the seafloor.
+This landmark underwater excavation project was carried out at the very end of the 1960s and the early 1970s by Dr Michael Katsev from the University of Pennsylvania.

 We shall then enjoy a walking tour of the Old Town of Kyrenia.
 Modest remnants of Kyrenia’s long history are speckled throughout the lanes.
 Two of the major monuments are the Ottoman-era Aga Cafer Pasa Mosque and the dilapidated remains of 16th-century Chysopolitissa Church.
-There are also ancient Graeco-Roman tombs on the road leading to Archangelos Michael Church.
 During the Lusignan era, the town was protected by fortifications which were dismantled over the years and reused for other building works.
-The Round Tower on Ziya Rızkı Caddesi next to one of the entrance ways into the neighbourhood is one of the few still-standing pieces of original masonry.
-At the eastern edge of the Old Town is St Andrew’s Anglican Church, built in 1913 and still serving Kyrenia’s large community of resident British ex-pats, who live in and around town today.
-They are ever present in the cafes, pubs and kebab houses that surround the main square and narrow streets.
+The Round Tower on Ziya Rızkı Caddesi is one of the few still-standing pieces of original masonry.

-The afternoon will be at leisure for you to explore the old cobblestoned town and dine at one if its many harbourside restaurants.
+The remainder of the afternoon will be at leisure for you to explore the old cobblestoned town and dine at one if its many harbourside restaurants.
 (Overnight Kyrenia) B

 • Ancient Salamis Archaeological Site